|

 smeared mortar across the face of the stone.
 These sloppy repairs (what

-the English call 'bodges') leapt to the eye like carbuncles.
+the English dismissively call 'bodges') leapt to my eye like carbuncles.
 So of course

-my first thought as a naieve homeowner was to involve someone more skilled
+my first thought as a naive homeowner with low DIY skills was to involve someone more skilled

 (‘call the plumber!’) to address the problem.